Chris Farley Biography

 Chris Farley was a talented and well-known actor and comedian.
 He studied improv and was part of Chicago's Second City Theatre.
 In 1990, Farley was made a part of the cast of Saturday Night Live.
 During this time his popularity grew, and he began doing film projects.
 Farley was known for his abuse of drugs and alcohol.
 This ultimately led to his death from a drug overdose.

-Growing up Chris Farley spent many of his summers at Red Arrow Camp located near Minocqua, Wisconsin.
+Growing up, Chris Farley spent many of his summers at Red Arrow Camp located near Minocqua, Wisconsin.
 He went there as a camper and eventually became a camp counselor.
-In 1986, Chris Farley graduated Marquette University with a concentration in theater as well as communications.
+In 1986, Chris Farley graduated from Marquette University with a concentration in theater as well as communications.
 During his time at Marquette, Farley was known as a good rugby player.
-It was also the time when he discovered his love of comedy
+It was also the time when he discovered his love of comedy.